When worn or defective tires cause your crash

 If you were hurt in an accident caused by a tire blowout, or if your loved one was killed in such a crash, we can help you.
 We determine the reason for the tire failure and assist you in obtaining fair and necessary compensation for your injuries, related medical costs, property repairs or replacement, lost wages and emotional damages.
 For nearly 30 years, we have advocated for clients with many types of injuries, and we are well aware of the known risks of different tire brands, such as BFGoodrich, Cooper, Dunlop, Firestone, Goodyear, Hankook and Michelin.

 What causes tire blowouts?

 Personal injury attorneys know that tires might fail for a number of reasons, but the most common contributors to tire blowout accidents are product defects and tire wear.
-The Nicholson Phillips can determine at which of the following production stages the defect occurred:
+We can determine at which of the following production stages the defect occurred: